Deadline has passed: May 15, 2024

 The Master's scholarship is for individuals seeking a full graduate degree, typically lasting 15-24 months.
 The professional certification program is a shorter, intensive course designed for mid-career peace and development leaders to enhance their practical skills and knowledge.

-Startup911's Take
+Startup911's take

 This is an exceptionally high-value, high-competition opportunity, not for the faint of heart or the vaguely interested.
 The 'fully funded' nature, coupled with the Rotary brand and global reach, guarantees an immense pool of highly qualified applicants.